-Important: If the IP address of any instance changes, see Handling network changes (on page 68).
+Important: If the IP address of any instance changes, you must reinstall the system.

+For more information, see Handling network changes (on page 71).

 Network types

 Each of the HCP for cloud scale services can bind to one type of network, either internal or external, for receiving incoming traffic.
 If your network infrastructure supports having two networks, you may want to isolate the traffic for most system services to a secured internal network that has limited access.
 You would then leave the following services on your external network for user access: